 The Harpers’ Second Child

-The Phillies’ Bryce Harper announced on the day after Father’s Day (and the same day that news broke MLB was officially having a season) that Kayla was was pregnant with their second child, a baby girl.
+The Phils’ Bryce Harper was trending after he announced on the day after Father’s Day (and the same day that news broke MLB was officially having a season) that Kayla was pregnant with their second child, a baby girl.

 He tweeted a picture of them holding an ultrasound with the caption, “Girl dad!”

-This post was originally published on May 21, 2020, but has been updated since the two welcomed their second child.
+This post was originally published on May 21, 2020 before updating.